 Diabetic or blood sugar disease occurs when the human body is weakened to process blood sugar [64].
-Generally, the blood sugar is measured by determining the concentration of glucose in the blood.
-Most of the devices are based on electrochemical technology which uses electrochemical strips to perform measurements.
-There are some limitations in taking accurate measurement due to the variance in strip manufacturing and the use of old or over date strips.
-Other limitations arise from environmental factors such as temperature or altitude (on hilly area), and also from patient factors such as improper hand wash [65].
-The patients suffering from such disease usually need a regular check-up of the blood glucose level and take care of their diet to keep the effects of this disease under control.
-The recent research is devoted to apply IoMT to improve the measurement data sharing with physicians and then giving promptly feedback to patients.
+Generally, blood sugar is measured by determining the concentration of glucose in the blood.
+Most devices are based on electrochemical technology, which uses electrochemical strips to perform measurements.
+There are some limitations to obtaining accurate measurements due to the variance in strip manufacturing and the use of old or out-of-date strips.
+Other limitations arise from environmental factors, such as temperature or altitude (in hilly areas), or from patient factors, such as improper handwashing [65].
+Patients suffering from this disease usually require their blood glucose levels to be checked regularly and to manage their diet to keep the effects of this disease under control.
+Recent research focuses on using IoMT to improve the sharing of measurement data with physicians and then giving prompt feedback to patients.

-An IoMT system with a novel framework to measure and monitor the glucose level is presented in [64].
-The system is used for remotely powered implantable glucose monitoring, in which the signal, retrieved from the interaction of radio frequency signal with biological tissues, is firstly characterized and then monitored.
-A very low power Bluetooth protocol is used for the transmission of measurement data to the user mobile.
-However, Authors have not discussed the accuracy of the proposed system.
-In [66] an IoMT based BMS for glucose monitoring is presented.
-The article presents a non-invasive blood glucose measurement system based on optical detection along with optimized regression model.
-A system for performing the light absorbance at 940 nm wavelength with prediction model is designed and the technique is validated through measurements using human fingertip.
-The evaluation of the method is performed by comparing the achieved results with referenced blood glucose concentrations using SD-check one touch glucometer.
-The results have been evaluated by calculating the mean absolute difference (MAD) which is found about 5.82 mg/dl, mean absolute relative difference (MARD) is 5.20%, average error (Avg.E) is 5.14 % and root mean square error (RMSE) is 7.50 mg/dl.
-The test samples of 43 healthy people and diabetic patient have been collected for a Clarke Error Grid analysis which is used to quantify the clinical accuracy of blood glucose devices with reference values [67].
-The overall results show that better measurements have been achieved using the proposed approach compared to other non-invasive measurement methods presented in [68]-[70].
+An IoMT system with a novel framework to measure and monitor glucose levels is presented in [64].
+The system is used for remotely powered implantable glucose monitoring, in which the signal, retrieved from the interaction of radio frequency signals with biological tissue, is first characterised and then monitored.
+A low-power Bluetooth protocol is used for the transmission of measurement data to the user’s mobile.
+However, the authors do not discuss the accuracy of the proposed system.
+In [66], an IoMT-based system for glucose monitoring is presented.
+The article presents a non-invasive blood glucose measurement system based on optical detection and an optimised regression model.
+A system for light absorbance at a wavelength of 940 nm with a prediction model is designed, and the technique is validated through measurements taken from human fingertips.
+The evaluation of the method is performed by comparing the achieved results with referenced blood glucose concentrations using an SD-check one-touch glucometer.
+The results are evaluated by calculating the mean absolute difference, which is found to be about 5.82 mg/dl, while the mean absolute relative difference (MARD) is 5.20 %, the average error (AvgE) is 5.14 % and RMSE is 7.50 mg/dl.
+The test samples of 43 healthy people and diabetic patients are collected for a Clarke error grid analysis, which is used to quantify the clinical accuracy of blood glucose devices with reference values [67].
+The overall results show that better measurements have been achieved using the proposed approach than using the non-invasive measurement methods presented in [68]-[70].